chrisbarrett/super-smart-ops/README.md

 ## Summary

-Like smart operators, but better.
+Like `smart operators`, but better.

 Provides enhanced editing support for operators in programming languages.